bax082024/bax082024/README.md

 ## Introduction

-- I'm Alex, currently a backend development student at Jobloop.
+Hi, I’m Alex, a backend development student at Jobloop with a strong passion for making efficient and secure software solutions.
-- My passion lies in C#, .NET, and working with APIs and SQL.
+I specialize in C#, .NET, and building robust APIs integrated with SQL databases.

+I have a particular interest in:

+- **Encryption and Security:**Exploring techniques like hashing, salting, and file encryption.
+- **Data Handling:**From serialization (ex, JSON) to real-time data processing.
+- **Machine Learning:**Experimenting with ML.NET for clustering, sentiment analysis, and anomaly detection.
+- **Windows Forms Development:**Creating user-friendly desktop applications with engaging interfaces.
+- **Game Development:**Building fun projects like Snake, Breakout, and Connect 4, using C#.

-- I also have a strong interest in 3D printing! using CAD programs to design and printing them on my 3D printer.
+Outside of coding, I enjoy 3D printing, using CAD tools to design custom creations for printing on my 3D printer.

-- My goal is to continuously improve my knowledge and skills both personally and professionally.
+My goal is to continuously enhance my skills in backend development, security, and machine learning, while also exploring new technologies like desktop and web application development.
+Feel free to explore my projects and reach out—I’m always open to learning and collaboration!

 ## Contact Information